-Data of lass 2000 Date: March 31, 2012

-Date of Issuance Issuance and Listing September 8, 2010

-Total Amount Luxembourg Stock Exchange US\$ 177,192,800

-Offering Price per GDS US\$ 2.9048

-Units Issued 61,000,000 Units

-لم Common shares of Sino-American Silicon Products Inc.

-Common Sr ares Represente a 61,000,000 Shares

-Underlying Securities Common Shares Represented Rights and Obligations of GDS Holders S Holders Holders of GDSs shall be entitled, in accordance with the provisions of the Deposit Agreement and the applicable provisions of laws and regulations of the ROC, to exercise the voting rights of the underlying common shares represented by the GDSs.
-Subject to the laws and regulations of ROC, the GDSs holders have the same rights to distributions of dividends as shareholders of common stocks.
-If SAS declares stock dividends or other distribution of common shares in the future, the Depositary shall, in accordance with the provisions of the Deposit Agreement and relevant applicable laws and regulations, issue correspondent units of new GDSs and allocate them to the GDSs holders of GDSs, such stock dividends and distribute the proceeds (net of the applicable taxes and expenses) to the GDSs holders in proportion to the number of GDSs held by them.
-Subject to compliance with the relevant applicable laws and regulations, the GDSs holders in proportion to the number of GDSs held by them.
-Subject to compliance with the relevant applicable laws and regulations, the GDSs holders in proportion to the number of GDSs held by them.
-Subject to compliance with the relevant applicable laws and regulations, the GDSs holders in the event of a rights offering or other similar offering by SAS.
-The Depositary shall, to the extent permitted by the Deposit Agreement and the relevant laws and regulations, provide such pre-emptive rights to GDSs holders or sell such rights, for and on behalf of the GDSs holders or sell such rights, for and on behalf of the GDSs holders or sell such rights.
+Date of Issuance September 8, 2010 Issuance and Listing Luxembourg Stock Exchange Total Amount US\$ 177,192,800 Offering Price per GDS US\$ 2.9048 61,000,000 Units Units Issued Underlying Securities Common shares of Sino-American Silicon Products Inc. Common Shares Represented 61,000,000 Shares 1.
+Holders of GDSs shall be entitled, in accordance with the provisions of the Deposit Agreement and the applicable provisions of laws and regulations of the ROC, to exercise the voting rights of the underlying common shares represented by the GDSs.
+2. Subject to the laws and regulations of ROC, the GDSs holders have the same rights to distributions of dividends as shareholders of common stocks.
+If SAS declares stock dividends or other distribution of common shares in the future, the Depositary shall, in accordance with the provisions of the Deposit Agreement and relevant applicable laws and regulations, issue correspondent units of new GDSs and allocate them to the GDSs holders on a pro-rata basis to their respective GDSs holding, Rights and Obligations of GDS Holders increase the number of the underlying common shares represented by each unit of GDS, or sell, for and on behalf of the holders of GDSs, such stock dividends and distribute the proceeds (net of the applicable taxes and expenses) to the GDSs holders in proportion to the number of GDSs held by them.
+Subject to compliance with the relevant applicable laws and regulations, the GDSs holders have the same pre-emptive rights as SAS shareholders of common stocks in the event of a rights offering or other similar offering by SAS.
+The Depositary shall, to the extent permitted by the Deposit Agreement and the relevant laws and regulations, provide such pre-emptive rights to GDSs holders or sell such rights, for and on behalf of the GDSs holders, and distribute the proceeds (net of the applicable taxes and expenses) to the GDSs holders in proportion to the number of GDSs held by them.
+Trustee Not Applicable Depositary Bank Citibank, N.A.
+Custodian Bank Citibank Taiwan Ltd. GDSs Outstanding 526,862 All fees and expenses such as underwriting fees, legal fees, listing Apportionment of expenses for the fees and other expenses related to issuance of GDSs were borne by issuance and maintenance SAS and the selling shareholders, while maintenance expenses such as annual listing fees were borne by SAS.
+Terms and Conditions in the Deposit Agreement and Custody Agreement US\$ 4.838 High US\$ 1.176 2010 Low Closing Average US\$ 2.883 Price per US\$ 2.299 High GDS 01/01/2011~ Low US\$ 1.534 03/31/2011 US\$ 1.934 Average

-Trustee Dank Not Applicable

-Depositary Custodian B Citibank, N.A.
-Citibank Taiwan Ltd.

-GDSs Outstanding Apportionment of expenses for the issuance and maintenance for the 526,862 All fees and expenses such as underwriting fees, legal fees, listing fees and other expenses related to issuance of GDSs were borne by SAS and the selling shareholders, while maintenance expenses such as annual listing fees were borne by SAS.

-Terms and Conditions in the Deposit Agreement and Custody Agreement eement -

-High US\$ 4.838

-Closing 2010 Low US\$ 1.176

-Price per Average US\$ 2.883

-GDS 01/01/2011~ High US\$ 2.299

-01/01/2011 Low US\$ 1.534

-Average US\$ 1.934